nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 This feature was brought over to The Food Diary from AB3.
 There were not many changes apart from modifying it to list entries instead.
-Similar to other commands,`MainWindow#executeCommand()` runs and `Logic#execute()` will be called to parse the user input in `FoodDiaryParser#parseCommand()`.
+Similar to other commands, `MainWindow#executeCommand()` runs and `Logic#execute()` will be called to parse the user input in `FoodDiaryParser#parseCommand()`.
 The parsed command will be identified as a list command.

 ### Find Feature
-The Find feature allows a user to find entries that match **ANY** of the keywords provided by the user.
+The Find feature allows a user to find entries that match **ANY** of the keyword(s) provided by the user.
-This enables the user to easily sieve out all the entries that meet every single requirement the user is looking for, which will be useful when deciding where to eat.
+This enables the user to easily sieve out all the entries that meet any of the requirement(s) the user is looking for, which will be useful when deciding where to eat.

-This feature is implemented through the `find` command, where the user will provide a list of keywords that they would like the FoodDiary to utilise to search through the various fields from the FoodDiary entries.
+This feature is implemented through the `find` command, where the user will provide a list of keyword(s) that they would like the FoodDiary to utilise to search through the various fields from the FoodDiary entries.
 The fields that can be searched through include `Name`, `Rating`, `Price`, `Address`, `TagCategory` and `TagSchool`.
 Using the provided list of keywords, the FoodDiary will search through all the specified searchable